 Overview of Assessment

 Assessment is on-going throughout the course.
-Assessment will incorporate a range of methods to assess performance and the application of knowledge and skills and will include practical tasks and projects.
+Assessment tasks will require you demonstrate the application of knowledge and skills through practical projects and/or exercises.

 An assessment charter summarises your responsibilities as an RMIT student as well as those of your teachers.

 This course has 2 x Assessment Tasks.
 You are required to demonstrate all learning outcomes to a satisfactory standard.
 To demonstrate competency in this course you need to engage in the assessment activities and complete them to a satisfactory standard.

 2 x Project-related Exercises:

 Ex 1GD: Event branding analysis and market research

 Project 1B: "Magazine Mark-up" – The design aspects of this publication, including a cover graphics, layout of components, etc. (Due W9)